visualengineers/nginxdistributor/README.md

 # Add a new Reverse Proxy Location

-You can add new locations in `nginx/conf/app.conf` by adding new sections such as:
+You can add new locations in `nginx/conf/sites/*.conf` by adding new files such as:

 ```nginx
 location /leac/ {